DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 <!-- .slide: class="medium-slide" -->
 # Key Takeway

-Expressing data in vector/matrix form opens up a new world of optimisations.s
+Expressing data in vector/matrix form opens up a new world of optimisations.

 [NEXT]
 # But also...